 Oliver Reed and Yvonne Romain in an impossibly-staged publicity still.
 Reed and Romain had a closely tied association with Hammer; the actress plays Reed's mother - who dies in childbirth - for THE CURSE OF THE WEREWOLF, then became his fiancee in CAPTAIN CLEGG before sharing their third appearance in THE BRIGAND OF KANDAHAR.

-UNLIKE the literary origins of Dracula and Frankenstein, zombies and werewolves are rooted in superstition and folklore.
-Consequently, the living dead and shape-shifting sub-genres have treated film as their developing texts; George A. Romero basically re-invented the rules for the zombie with NIGHT OF THE LIVING DEAD (1968), while THE WOLF MAN (1941) similarly set the precedence of romantic dread.
-Subsequent werewolf appearances were negligible until advances in make-up special effects unleashed a slew of transformation pictures in the early 1980s, where THE HOWLING and WOLFEN (both 1981) developed the notion of lycantropic societies coexisting with humans, and THE COMPANY OF WOLVES (1984) a link with menstruation.
-This exploration also seemed in tandem with developing body horror concerns, not only with cinema spectacles such as THE THING (1982) and VIDEODROME (1983), but with the onset of AIDS.
+UNLIKE the literary origins of Dracula and Frankenstein, zombies and werewolves are rooted in folklore.
+Consequently, the living dead and shape-shifting sub-genres have treated film as their developing texts: George A. Romero basically re-invented the zombie with NIGHT OF THE LIVING DEAD, while THE WOLF MAN similarly set the precedence for romantic dread.
+Subsequent werewolf appearances were negligible until advances in make-up effects unleashed a slew of transformation pictures in the early 1980s, where THE HOWLING and WOLFEN developed lycanthropic societies coexisting with humans, and THE COMPANY OF WOLVES a link with menstruation.
+This exploration also seemed in tandem with developing body horror concerns, not only with cinema spectacles such as THE THING and VIDEODROME, but with the onset of AIDS.

 Werewolves were limited to a triptych of releases during the British horror period of the 1960s and 70s.
-Amicus’ lupine whodunit THE BEAST MUST DIE (1974) was joined by two features inspired by Guy Endore’s 1933 novel The Werewolf of Paris: Hammer's THE CURSE OF THE WEREWOLF and Tyburn's LEGEND OF THE WEREWOLF (1975).
+Amicus’ lupine whodunit THE BEAST MUST DIE was joined by two features inspired by Guy Endore’s 1933 novel The Werewolf of Paris: Hammer's THE CURSE OF THE WEREWOLF and Tyburn's LEGEND OF THE WEREWOLF.
 Directed by Terence Fisher and written by producer Anthony Hinds under the pseudonym John Elder, THE CURSE OF THE WEREWOLF is by far the best remembered.
-It is a flawed, visceral melodrama of lycantrophy from birth to death, ponderous in its pacing, but the film effectively focuses on the inner turmoil of man into wolf, benefiting from make-up artist Roy Aston's most accomplished work and arguably propelling young Oliver Reed onto the road to stardom.Pulverised by the Monthly Film Bulletin which claimed the film was "a singularly repellent job of slaughter-house horror," the production ranks as one of the most brutal of all Hammer Horrors.
+It is a flawed, visceral melodrama of lycanthropy from birth to death, ponderous in its pacing, but the film effectively focuses on the inner turmoil of man into wolf, benefiting from make-up artist Roy Aston's most accomplished work and arguably propelling young Oliver Reed onto the road to stardom.Pulverised by the Monthly Film Bulletin which claimed the film was "a singularly repellent job of slaughter-house horror," the picture ranks as one of the most brutal of all Hammer productions.